Vrda-GF/Academic/content/project/se_calc/index.md

 title = "SE Calc"

 # Project summary to display on homepage.
-summary = "SE Calc - the Sowtware Solution for Subgrade Reaction Calculation (for Windows)"
+summary = "SE Calc - the Software Solution for Subgrade Reaction Calculation"

 +++